dreamhead/moco/moco-doc/apis.md

 }
 ```

+### Operator

+Moco also supports some operators which helps you write your expectation easily.

-### Match
+#### Match
 **@Since 0.7**

-match is not a functionality, it is an operator.
-You match your request with regular expression:
+You may want to match your request with regular expression:

 * Java API